If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 All income earned by a deceased up to death is taxed on their final tax return.

 The value of non-registered assets is considered to be sold at the fair market value prior to death.
 Fifty percent of capital gains are added to the deceased’s income, which is taxed at their personal tax rate.
+Eligible capital gains can provide substantial capital gains tax benefits, allowing heirs to strategically allocate resources and potentially reinvest in their businesses.

 The total value of registered accounts, such as a RRSP, is added to the deceased’s income and is taxed at their personal rate.